Marginal zone lymphoma: Primary salivary gland

 Primary salivary gland EMZL (also termed MALT lymphoma of the salivary glands) or, in cases primarily involving the lacrimal glands, primary lacrimal gland EMZL (also termed MALT lymphoma of the lacrimal gland) is a complication of Sjögren syndrome, an autoimmune disease characterized by chronic inflammation of the salivary and/or lacrimal glands.
 This autoimmune disease is thought to be caused by a combination of genetic and environmental factors including infectious agents.
 This lymphoma affects ~3% of patients with Sjögren syndrome and involves one or more of the affected salivary or, less commonly, lacrimal glands.
 The median time between diagnosis of the autoimmune disease and EMZL varies between 7.5 and 11 years.
 Affected individuals typically are 55–60 years old and present with localized hardening and/or enlargement of the parotid gland or, less commonly, other salivary or lacrimal gland.
 Some 20% of cases present with or progress to involve local lymph nodes or the spleen to cause lymphadenopathy or splenomegaly while ~10% of cases present with or progress to a high-grade lymphoma, primarily diffuse large B-cell lymphoma.
 Histologically, the involved glands show lymphocyte-based lesions that are typical of EMZL with the infiltrating lymphocytes in some cases having morphological features resembling plasma cells.
-In individuals with more advanced disease, these lesions develop in the mucosal linings of the eye socket, nasal cavity, pharynx, airways of the lower respiratory tract, stomach, and/or thyroid gland.
+In individuals with more advanced disease, these lesions develop in the mucosal linings of the eye (conjunctiva) and eye socket, nasal cavity, pharynx, airways of the lower respiratory tract, stomach, and/or thyroid gland.

 Treatment of primary salivary/lacrimal gland EMZL has not been standardized.
 A minority of patients have been treated by watchful waiting but most patients have been subjected to surgery, radiotherapy, chemotherapy (i.e. chlorambucil), immunotherapy (i.e. rituximab, or a combination (e.g. chlorambucil + rituximab or fludarabine + rituximab or bendamustine + rituximab) immunotherapy plus chemotherapy regimen.
 In general, overall survival rates after 5, 10, and 15 years of treatment have been 95%, 85%, and 78% respectively.
 While the response to these therapeutic regimens has been very good, ~33% of treated patients have experience a recurrence of their lymphoma in the salivary/lacrimal glands, lymph nodes, or other sites.